 I am Tomasz Idziaszek, a programmer oriented on practical aspects of algorithmics.
-I have graduated from University of Warsaw with PhD in computer science.
+I have graduated from the University of Warsaw with PhD in computer science.
 I am a fan of competitive programming, for fun and profit, as a participant, organizer and popularizer.
 I write and edit books and articles about algorithms and computer science in general.

 Below you can find a more detailed description of what I have been up too.
 You can click on the arrows located after some paragraphs to reveal even more details.

 I have been involved with competitive programming community since 2002, first as a participant in programming contests, and next as an organizer of such events.
 I was a finalist of individual contests (Polish Olympiad in Informatics, TopCoder, Google Code Jam, Algorithmic Engagements) and team contests (Polish and Central Europe Collegiate Programming Contests, Deadline24).
-In 2005 I represented University of Warsaw on the ACM International Collegiate Programming Contest in Shanghai. ▸
+In 2005 I represented the University of Warsaw on the ACM International Collegiate Programming Contest in Shanghai. ▸

 - ACM International Collegiate Programming Contest (Shanghai 2005 — 17th place),